azarboon/cheat-sheet-aws/README.md

 Supported:
 * transport protocols: HTTP(S), Email/Email-JSON, SQS, SMS
-*subscribers: above list, mobile push, Lambda, Kinesis Data Firehose (not KDS)
+* subscribers: above list, mobile push, Lambda, Kinesis Data Firehose (not KDS)

 S3 cannot directly write data into SNS (can send only events).
 To stream existing files and updates from S3 to KDS, you cna use DMS.

 ### Simple Queue Service

 Apps poll at their comfort.
 Good to **decouple app components**.
 At least once delivery without ordering, wheras, FIFO does exactly once delivery with ordering (To scale, use group ID).
-Provides automatic scaling at read time.
+Provides automatic scaling at read time (it is **serverless**).
 Supports batching and buffering (SNS + SQS fan-out pattern).
 Stores message for 14 days.
 There can be multiple consumers per queue, but message can be consumed by one consumer at a time.
 SQS doesn't integrate directly with 3rd party SaaS.

 Options to set delay:
 * Delay Queues (max 15 min): message is hidden when it is first added to the queue (i.e. it's invisible to consumers) - DelaySeconds parameter